 Both Pawlicy Advisor and Policygenius partner with 5 different pet insurance brands.
 This is what enables the platforms to search, analyze, and list the brands’ pricing information on their websites.

-The key difference between the two platforms is that Pawlicy Advisor lists those partnerships at the footer of their website (scroll to the very bottom of this page to see them), AND Pawlicy Advisor is partnered with ASPCA Pet Health Insurance, Hartville Pet Insurance, Petplan Pet Insurance, Pets Best Pet Insurance, and PetFirst Pet Insurance.
+The key difference between the two platforms is that Pawlicy Advisor lists those partnerships at the footer of their website (scroll to the very bottom of this page to see them), AND Pawlicy Advisor is partnered with ASPCA Pet Health Insurance, Hartville Pet Insurance, Fetch by The Dodo, Pets Best Pet Insurance, and PetFirst Pet Insurance.

 Knowing this information ahead of time is helpful if you already know which insurance provider you want use, or which ones you’d like to avoid.